 Okafor will be discussing how she sees second amendment rights are connected to women's rights.
-Presentation will be from 7:30-8:30pm, question and answer from 8:30-9:00pm and reception to follow.
+Presentation will be from 7:30-8:30pm, question and answer from 8:30-9:00pm.
 The event will take place virtually, and a link will be sent with the event confirmation.

 “I am not effecting change if I am not reaching out to those who have never heard the message before.” ~Antonia Okafor